 Detective Dee and the Mystery of the Phantom Flame

 As the Empress Wu Zetian (Carina Lau) is about to ascend the throne in the Tang Dynasty, a grand Buddha statue commemorating her coronation nears completion.
-Meanwhile, a series of self-immolation incidents takes place within the capital, causing widespread fear.
+Meanwhile, a series of spontaneous combustion incidents takes place within the capital, causing widespread fear.
 Di Renjie (Andy Lau), who has been long imprisoned, is appointed as an imperial investigator to delve into the mysterious occurrences.
 Alongside the court official Shangguan Jing’er (Li Bingbing) and Pei Donglai (Deng Chao), Di unravels a mystery involving a deadly insect species known as the fire beetles.
 As the investigation progresses, Di stumbles upon a deeper conspiracy.

 Detective Dee and the Mystery of the Phantom Flame (2010) received over ten nominations at the Hong Kong Film Awards and marked Tsui Hark's second win for Best Director at the Awards.
 The film blends poetic martial arts storytelling with fantastical sci-fi elements.
 The impressive worldbuildingand eye-popping stunts and fight scenes in the film demonstrate Tsui Hark’s unique style, creating a visually stunning sci-fi martial arts spectacle.